cca/koha_patron_import/readme.md

 ## Sync Card Number Changes

-On a regular basis, we can sync card number changes from the TouchNet report to Koha, so that patrons who lost or changed their CCA ID cards will be able to use the library without updating their account.
+On a regular basis, we sync card number changes from the TouchNet report to Koha, so that patrons who lost or changed their CCA ID cards will be able to use the library without updating their account.

 1. Download the latest report of prox numbers from TouchNet